cdslaborg/paramonte/README.md

 Dependencies
 ============

-Aside from a optional MPI runtime library for MPI-parallel simulations, the ParaMonte library core has **zero dependency** on external third-party libraries or packages.
+Aside from an optional MPI runtime library for MPI-parallel simulations, the ParaMonte library core has **zero dependency** on external third-party libraries or packages.